frank-ventures/GameLog/README.md

 Using React `useRef()` was key.
 This code helped: [Using useRef to scroll through a list of results](https://codesandbox.io/p/sandbox/react-autocomplete-forked-0o1hll?file=%2Fsrc%2Fcomponents%2FAutocomplete.js%3A60%2C15-62%2C25)

 As did [this code, to prevent the page from "bouncing" when a user scrolls](https://stackoverflow.com/questions/11039885/scrollintoview-causing-the-whole-page-to-move)

+### When the Hamburger navigation menu is open, I should be able to click/tap the area outside of the menu, to close the menu. _(As well as press the "X" button to close it)_

+I tried to implement the same code from the `searchbar`, which in that case adds an eventListener to the document _(via a useEffect)_ basically saying;

+"Any click that isn't within this search results box, should close the search results box".

+It didn't _quite_ translate; Clicking outside of the Hamburger menu did indeed close it, however, clicking the Hamburger button would close the menu, and then **immediately** toggle the state of `isOpen`, rendering the menu open again.

+The solution?
+Thanks to input from Isaac and Darren: quite simply add an `onClick` _(instead of anything else)_ to the <div> _behind_ the Hamburger menu, which toggles the open/closed state.
+This leaves the original button functionality intact.